The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Feast of Three Kings

-Returning in 2017!
+Returned in 2017!
 Find foods and drinks from the Caribbean!!
-In 2016, these included: Shredded Beef Tamale with Avocado Crema, Roasted Pork with Mashed Yucca and Pickled Green Bananas, Three Kings Bread.
+In 2017, these include: Shredded Beef Tamale with Avocado Crema, Roasted Pork with Mashed Yucca and Pickled Green Bananas, Three Kings Bread.
 Drinks included Coquito, or Coconut Milk, or add a Rum Floater to the beverage for an adult twist.

 Holiday Waffle: 2016’s Turkey Waffle featured a sweet potato waffle filled with roast turkey and green bean casserole.